wwnorton/design-system-rfcs/accepted/0003-component-tabs.md

 ```

 - One more component TabPanel
+- I can't see how an uncontrolled/unmanaged version could be easily implemented without mayor changes, current active tab state must be handled by the parent.
+Could be done by adding a wrapper component that could distribute the state data downwards maybe using the context API or by using cloneElement to inject state props (I prefer staying away from cloneElement if possible)
-- I can't see how an uncontrolled/unmanaged version could be implemented, current active tab status must be handled by the parent.
-Mui uses this API and they don't offer an uncontrolled version (they offer uncontrolled versions for most of their components)
+- Mui uses this API and they don't offer an uncontrolled version (they offer uncontrolled versions for most of their components)
 - More flexible API, the Tabs component is so detached that could be used differently like having the tab selector below the content

 ### Simple example of final rendered HTML